SahanaRamamurthy/Healthcare-Revenue-Analytics/README.md

 Patients who previously paid nothing out-of-pocket were now asked to pay **gap fees**.
 Many responded by cancelling appointments, switching clinics, or avoiding care altogether.

-The data team's job: **prove this, quantify it, and tell management what to do next.**

 ---